-Note 2: Applicants having completed ACU's Graduate Diploma in High Performance Sport will be eligible for recognition of prior learning of 80 credit points.
+Note 3: Applicants having completed the Graduate Diploma in High Performance Sport will be eligible for recognition of prior learning of 80 credit points.

-Note 3: Applicants having completed the Graduate Certificate in High Performance Sport, Graduate Certificate in Performance Analysis, Graduate Certificate in High Performance Sport Leadership or Graduate Certificate in Exercise Rehabilitation for Sports Injuries will be eligible for recognition of prior learning of 40 credit points.
+Note 4: Applicants having completed the Graduate Certificate in High Performance Sport, Graduate Certificate in Performance Analysis, or Graduate Certificate in High Performance Sport Leadership will be eligible for recognition of prior learning of 40 credit points.